bitmakeapi/api-doc/README.md

 ## Authentication

-REST and WebSocket are the same authentication method.
+REST and WebSocket (Private Channels) are the same authentication method.

 ### APIKey
 * Create an APIKey on the website before signing any requests.
 After creating an APIKey, keep the following information safe: